rsksmart/devportal-1.0/rif/marketplace/guide/getting-started.md

 ![UserGuide - Marketplace Landing](/rif/marketplace/guide/images/userguide-marketplace-landing.png)

-2- On the **Storage Services** section you click on the **SELL** tab on the top section to submit your storage offer.
+2- On the **Storage Services** section, click on the **SELL** tab on the top section to submit your storage offer.
 Here you will access the form to submit your Storage offer.

 ![UserGuide - Marketplace Storage Sell](/rif/marketplace/guide/images/userguide-marketplace-storage-sell.png)